-- BCIC New Ventures Competition: An annual competition for emerging entrepreneurs that has operated in British Columbia since 2001.
+- BCIC New Ventures Competition is an annual competition for emerging entrepreneurs that has operated in British Columbia since 2001.
 Based on a 2012 assessment of the Competition, at least 56% of all ventures that reached round three survived in some form, creating more than 3,000 new jobs and nearly \$200 million in new revenue.
-The assessment also showed that these ventures filed over 800 patents and launched over 1000 unique products. - Other Events: BCIC sponsors the GROW Conference (Vancouver), Metabridge (Kelowna) and a number of other entrepreneurial conferences and events.
-These events give entrepreneurs an opportunity to meet other entrepreneurs and to develop contacts and network with potential financiers and customers.
-Feedback from the entrepreneurial community has been consistently positive for these events.
+The assessment also showed that these ventures filed over 800 patents and launched over 1000 unique products. - GROW is an annual technology conference that takes place over a one week period.
+GROW provides valuable learning to attendees and aims to inspire innovation and entrepreneurship.
+Featuring thinkers, influencers and investors from Silicon Valley and Canada, GROW brings together more than 1,200 people including founders, investors, entrepreneurs, bloggers, developers, designers and more.
+The event has earned the reputation of being Canada's leading technology conference. - Metabridge is a unique three-day retreat in Kelowna that brings together top startup companies and their entrepreneurs with influencers and investors from the Silicon Valley for workshops and networking.